 Cinebench R15 (CPU & OpenGL)

-During the testing of Cinebench R15, the CPU test and OpenGL test were accomplished.
-In the CPU test, the Alpine settled the 2400g with a temp of 74C with airflow and 75C without.
-In the OpenGL test, the Alpine was able to keep the chip cool at 51C with airflow and 70C without.
+During testing of Cinebench R15, the CPU test and OpenGL test were accomplished.
+In the CPU test the Alpine was able to settle the 2400g with a temp of 74C with airflow and 75C without.
+In the OpenGL test the Alpine was able to keep the chip cool at 51C with airflow and 70C without.

 I personally think the Artic Alpine AM4 Passive CPU Cooler is amazing value for the money, I may even pair it with the Antec P101 Silent Gaming Case we reviewed, the silent theme would be a great combination.